matrix-org/purple-matrix/README.md

 ability to communicate with [matrix.org](http://matrix.org) homeservers to any libpurple-based clients (such as [Pidgin](http://www.pidgin.im)).

+# Update 2022/04/11

+This project is essentially unmaintained.
+It may still work for you, in which case good luck to you; however, it lacks many important features that are critical to a modern Matrix client (not least of which is [end-to-end encryption support](https://github.com/matrix-org/purple-matrix/issues/18)).

 # Status

 This project is somewhat alpha, and only basic functionality has been